hashicorp/terraform-provider-azurerm/website/docs/r/app_configuration_feature.html.markdown

 * `description` - (Optional) The description of the App Configuration Feature.

 * `enabled` - (Optional) The status of the App Configuration Feature.
-By default this is set to false.
+By default, this is set to false.

 * `label` - (Optional) The label of the App Configuration Feature.
 Changing this forces a new resource to be created.